KxSystems/docs/docs/wp/rt-tick/index.md

 upd:updIntraDay /switch upd to intraday update mode
 ```

 The message returned from the TP is passed to the function `InitializeTrade`.
-Once the RTS has finished initializing or replaying the TP logfile, the definition of `upd` is then switched to `updIntraDay` so the RTS can deal with intraday updates appropriately.
+Once the RTE has finished initializing or replaying the TP logfile, the definition of `upd` is then switched to `updIntraDay` so the RTE can deal with intraday updates appropriately.

 ## Performance considerations

-The developer can build the RTS to achieve whatever real-time behavior is desired.
-However from a performance perspective, not all RTS instances are equal.
+The developer can build the RTE to achieve whatever real-time behavior is desired.
+However from a performance perspective, not all RTE instances are equal.
 The standard RDB is highly performant – meaning it should be able process updates at a very high frequency without maxing out CPU resources.
-In a real world environment, it is critical that the RTS can finish processing an incoming update before the next one arrives.
+In a real world environment, it is critical that the RTE can finish processing an incoming update before the next one arrives.
 The high level of RDB performance comes from the fact that its definition of `upd` is extremely simple:

 ```q
 upd:insert
 ```

 In other words, for both TP logfile replay and intraday updates, simply insert the records into the table.
 It doesn’t take much time to execute `insert` in kdb+.
-However, the two custom RTS instances discussed in this white paper have more complicated definitions of `upd` for intraday updates and will therefore be less performant.
+However, the two custom RTE instances discussed in this white paper have more complicated definitions of `upd` for intraday updates and will therefore be less performant.
 This section examines this relative performance.

 For this test, the TP log will be used.
 This particular TP logfile has the following characteristics: